 The most common reaction I get from people trying this salad for the first time is, “It tastes like potato salad!”
-This healthful version of potato salad is just as comforting and satisfying as the traditional version, but without any eggs, oil, or salt.
+This healthful version of potato salad is just as comforting and satisfying as traditional versions, but without any eggs, oil, or salt.

 - For the salad:

-- 3 pounds red potatoes, unpeeled, cut into ¾-inch pieces (about 9 cups)
+- 3 pounds red potatoes, unpeeled, cut into about ¾-inch chunks (about 9 cups)

 - ½ cup finely chopped red onion

 - 2 tablespoons chopped fresh dill

 - For the dressing:

 - 2 ounces raw, unsalted cashews (about ½ cup)

 - 2 tablespoons mustard (I like Dijon or stone ground)

 - ½ teaspoon ground cumin

 - Place all of the dressing ingredients (water, cashews, lemon juice, mustard, garlic, and cumin) into a blender, and set aside for at least 15 minutes (so the cashews can soften).